ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 ## Encryption

-You can optionally encrypt your access request results by supplying an `encryption_key` and a `nonce` string in the request body:
+You can optionally encrypt your access request results by supplying an `encryption_key` string in the request body:
-We will use the supplied encryption_key and nonce to encrypt the contents of your JSON and CSV results using an AES algorithm in GCM mode.
+We will use the supplied encryption_key to encrypt the contents of your JSON and CSV results using an AES algorithm in GCM mode.
+When converted to bytes, your encryption_key must be 16 bytes long.

 POST /privacy-request
 ```json